bgord/knowledge/npm.md

 **npm ci**

 Similar to the npm install but it's advised to be used in automated envs, to make sure you're making clean installs.
-Faster than regular install, requires package-lock.json
+Faster than regular install, requires package-lock.json.
+Use it every time you want to remove node_modules, and npm install.

 ---